my-devices/meta-reflector-postgres-docker/README.md

 Then, in a separate shell, create the database schema.

 ```
-$ mysql -h 127.0.0.1 reflector -u reflector -p <mysql/createtables.sql
+$ psql -h 127.0.0.1 -U reflector reflector <postgres/createtables.sql
 ```

-The default password for the `reflector` MySQL/MariaDB user is `reflector` (set in the `docker-compose.yml` file).
+The default password for the `reflector` PostgreSQL user is `reflector` (set in the `docker-compose.yml` file).
 You may want to change it, along with the root password as well.